frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_1.md

 end
 ~~~

-- rename `app/assets/stylesheets/application.css` to `app/assets/stylesheets/application.scss`, delete all contents, and insert the following to include bootstrap assets.
+Then rename `app/assets/stylesheets/application.css` to `app/assets/stylesheets/application.scss` (focus on the file extension), delete all its content, and insert the following to include bootstrap assets.

 ~~~sass
 /* # app/assets/stylesheets/application.scss */